Council Tax Support

 - Financial support for residents with disabilities: If you currently receive a disability benefit like Personal Independence Payment (PIP) or Disability Living Allowance (DLA), or if you look after someone and receive Carer’s Allowance, you’ll get more support to pay your council tax than residents who don’t receive a disability benefit.

-- We’ve made the scheme fairer for residents on Universal Credit: If you’re on Universal Credit, you’ll be able to backdate your CTS claim to the first day you started receiving UC
+- We’ve made the scheme fairer for residents on Universal Credit (UC).
+If you’re on Universal Credit (maximum amount), you’ll be able to backdate your application for Council Tax Support to the date you started receiving UC.

 - We’re introducing income bands: If your income goes up and down, as long as your income stays within the same band, the amount of council tax you pay won’t change.